klaus01/aurora-imui/ReactNative/README.md

 ### ChatInput Event

 - onSendText: input the text and click send button
 - onSendGalleryFiles: select gallery photo and click send button will send this event
 - onTakePicture: take picture from carmera will send this event
 - onStartRecordVideo: start to record video button will send this event
 - onFinishRecordVideo: finish recorded video will send this event
 - onCancelRecordVideo: cancel recorded video will send this event
 - onStartRecordVoice: start to record voice will send this event
 - onFinishRecordVoice: finish  record voice will send this event
 - onCancelRecordVoice: cancel recorded voice will send this event

-- onSwitchToMicrophoneMode: click the microphone button in feature view will send this event
+- onSwitchToMicrophoneMode: click the microphone button in input view will send this event

-- onSwitchToGalleryMode: click the gallery button in feature view will send this event
+- onSwitchToGalleryMode: click the gallery button in input view will send this event

-- onSwitchToCameraMode: click the camera button in feature view will send this event
+- onSwitchToCameraMode: click the camera button in input view will send this event
+- onSwitchToEmojiMode: click the emoji button in input view will send this event
 - onTouchEditText:（Android only）click text input view will send this event

 ## Style